Planning Your Child's Future?

 Well, Mr. Gandhi seems to think so.
-He is a 52 year old accountant with an 18 year old son who wants to be an architect, and a 13 year old son, who loves music.
-Well, his 18 year old son is on his way to the US to pursue a Bachelor’s degree in architecture.
-What did Mr. Gandhi do differently?
-From the time Mr. Gandhi’s sons were 6 years old and 1 year old, he has been regularly saving in a life insurance policy, which includes a cash facility to pay for his children’s education.
-For 12 years Mr. Gandhi has had money compounding in a life insurance policy.
-All he did was set aside a little money every month in a long term 30 year savings plan.
-His policy continues to exist for another 16 years.
-Can you imagine how much benefit Mr. Gandhi will receive?
+He is a 52-year-old accountant with a 13-year-old son, who loves music and an 18-year-old son who is on his way to the US to pursue a Bachelor’s degree in Architecture.
+So what did Mr. Gandhi do differently?
+The answer lies in thinking ahead.
+From the time Mr. Gandhi’s sons were 6 years old and 1 year old, he has been regularly saving in a child plan, which includes a cash facility to pay for his children’s education.
+So for 12 years, Mr. Gandhi has had his money compounding in a child plan.
+All he did was set aside a little money every month in a long term.

 It is difficult for us to think long term when we all crave for immediate benefit..
 However, investing small amounts regularly in a Child Plan will never hurt our immediate needs, but will definitely help you secure your child’s future.
 In short, life can be simpler and more comfortable with a little foresight.